zenvia/zenvia-openapi-spec/spec/tags/subscriptions.md

 Multiple errors on a single webhook may change its (quality) status.
 The possible webhook statuses are:
 * **ACTIVE**: the initial status for every webhook created
 * **DEGRADED**: once some criteria are met, an *ACTIVE* webhook will be demoted to *DEGRADED*.
-Event requests for *DEGRADED* webhooks are handled separately from *ACTIVE* webhooks.
+<br>Event requests for *DEGRADED* webhooks are handled separately from *ACTIVE* webhooks.
-This ensures that high-quality webhooks are not penalized by the handling of low-quality webhooks.
+<br>This ensures that high-quality webhooks are not penalized by the handling of low-quality webhooks.
 * **INACTIVE**: once some other criteria are, a *DEGRADED* webhook will be demoted to *INACTIVE*.
 Events no longer will be posted on webhooks with an *INACTIVE* status.